Written by Dano Estermann, Co-Founder of Stellmann Non-Slip Coatings

 Even textured flooring and tiles gradually lose traction in areas with constant foot traffic.
 The pressure and friction from so many staff moving around will wear the floor smooth.

 Slip ratings are a standard measurement system that classifies floor surfaces by their degree of slip resistance (i.e., friction or traction), thereby reducing the risk of slips and falls.
+Slip resistance testing is used to apply slip ratings to flooring surfaces, ensuring compliance with safety standards and building codes.

 The national standard AS 4586 categorises the slip resistance of new floors into slip ratings: P1 - P5.
-Higher ratings indicate better traction, so P5 describes the highest slip resistance.Â
+Higher ratings indicate better traction, so P5 describes the highest slip resistance.
+The P rating is determined using the wet pendulum test, while the R rating is determined using the ramp test; both are used to classify slip resistance for different environments.

 WHS legislation requires persons conducting a business or undertaking (PCBUs), such as building owners and facility managers, to identify slip, trip, and fall hazards that could cause injury and implement controls.